Heir of Wolcott Manor - Cover

 There was something noble in his tone—unmistakably proud—as if he himself had planned the affair and invited kings to sit alongside chimney-sweeps.

-Eleanor sighed and shook her head, still half-suspicious of the whole affair, but she could not hide the fact that she was clearly touched by Silas Wolcott’s generous kindness.
+Eleanor sighed before slowly shaking her head.
+While she was nevertheless half-suspicious of the whole affair, she would not conceal the fact that she was visibly touched by Silas Wolcott’s generosity.

 “Well,” she said, “we’d best look our best, then.
-Lord knows I won’t having Mr. Wolcott and those caterers from Hartford thinking we don’t know how to hold a fork.”
+Lord knows I won’t be having Mr. Wolcott and those caterers from wherever thinking we don’t know how to hold a fork.”

-He observed his compatriots in their joy, and the butler wished he could capture this moment.
-After service to Richard Wolcott in his greed and selfish pursuits to the despair that had been inflicted upon Silas, Thomas was glad to see that the darker times were over.
+After service to Richard Wolcott in his greed and selfish pursuits to the despair that had been unintentionally inflicted upon Silas, Thomas was glad to see that the darker times were over.
 He only wished that these good days would continue for as long as possible.

-The morning went by with an unusual swiftness.
-While most had their breakfast by 9 AM, Silas Wolcott was up before dawn, but did not eat until the sun was high enough in the morning sky.
+The morning went by with an unusual swiftness in comparison to the days of depressed trudging along.
+While most heads of a house had their breakfast by 9 AM, Silas Wolcott was up before dawn but did not eat until the sun was high enough in the morning sky.
+Given how much time he wasted being directionless, the inheritor thought matters would be best handled by him being as productive as humanly possible.

 The study at Wolcott Manor was cast in a gentle hue from the light.
 A modest fire murmured in the hearth.
 It was at the time of thirty past 10 AM that Mr. Thomas Wilson brought a tray of hearty breakfast for Silas.